oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-using-to-troubleshoot-problems.md

 </p></details>

-- In the OCI Cloud shell type (remember to replace <external IP> with the I address of your ingress service
+- In the OCI Cloud shell type (remember to replace `<external IP>` with the IP address of your ingress service
   - `bash generate-service-mesh-load.sh <external IP> 2 > /dev/null &`

  ```